IlyasKadi/HTTP/README.md

    </p>

 ### Create-the-digest_users-file
 For digest authentication we need to use a utility called `htdigest`, unlike with basic authentication where we used htpasswd.
-The application takes the file name, `private` and `oussama` as arguments, then prompts twice for the user’s password.
+The application takes the file name, `private` and `ataman` as arguments, then prompts twice for the user’s password.
 The flag `-c` creates a new file, it overrides the existing one if exists.

 ```sh
 htdigest -c /etc/apache2/.htpasswd private ataman